EdwinVargas22/World-Happiness-2021/README.md

 It seems there isn't a negative or positive correlation of when corruption score increases, country score inreases or decreases.
 There are a few outlier countries who fall between the 7 to 8 country score range.
 It's really interesting to see how most countries fall between the 0.6 to 1.0 corruption score range.

 ### Conclusion

+The criteria's that have strong correlation towards the country score is GDP per capita, Social Support, and Life Expectancy.
+These 3 criteria's affect the country score the most compared to the other 3 criteria's.
+The countries that would mainly be on the top right for these 3 criteria's would mainly be from the Western Europe and North America and ANZ regions.